 All expenses for Onboard Outreach Program participants, such as travel to and from the ports of call, and a $10,000 stipend, are paid by USSSP.
 The selected individual(s) will also be flown to a three-day training session prior to their expedition.
 Non-US applicants will be directed to their country’s IODP Program Member Office but are still encouraged to apply.

 Apply to Sail

-You can apply to sail now as an Onboard Outreach/Education Officer on one of four expeditions (click here for expedition descriptions and schedule) – the current deadline to apply is November 9, 2016.
+We are now accepting applications to sail as an Onboard Outreach Officer on one of two expeditions through April 17, 2017 (click here for expedition descriptions and schedule).
 Please review the application materials (listed below), then go the USSSP Application Portal to submit an online application.
 CVs, proposals, and essays should be prepared as separate documents, to be uploaded through the USSSP Application Portal.

 USSSP welcomes applications to the Onboard Outreach Program from formal and informal educators at all levels, as well as creative individuals who have a passion for IODP and the skills and potential to increase the profile of the program in the public eye.
 The application package for the Onboard Outreach Program includes the following items:

 1. Application Form: The online application requests basic information about the applicant, including specific interest in an expedition.